Skip to content

 Are Alexa, Siri, and Cortana recording your private conversations?

-Smart speakers aren’t recording all the time, says associate professor David Choffnes.
+Smart speakers aren’t recording all the time, says David Choffnes, an associate professor of computer sciences.
 “But that doesn’t mean there’s no cause for concern.”

 Facial recognition technology: In our rush to deploy it, are we ignoring the risks?